How Leadership Can Respond to Racism and Poverty

 Servant Leadership Development

-Based on the best ideas from leadership gurus of today, leaders learn how to apply a head, heart, and hands approach to ancient principles that reinforce selfless service.
-This one year program for leadership teams includes a pre/post servant leadership 360, pre/post leadership style inventory, quarterly development workshops, and much more.
+Based on the best ideas from the leadership gurus of today, leaders learn how to apply a head, heart, and hands approach to ancient principles that reinforce selfless service.
+This one-year program for leadership teams includes a pre/post servant leadership 360, pre/post leadership style inventory, quarterly development workshops, and much more.
 "The signature of the greatest executives we studied is their humility" Jim Collins